PlatONnetwork/docs/docs/JS-SDK.md

 #### web3.platon.abi.encodeFunctionSignature

-Encodes the function name to its ABI signature, which are the first 4 bytes of the sha3 hash of the function name including types.
+Encodes the function name to it's ABI signature, which are the first 4 bytes of the sha3 hash of the function name including types.

 Method: